 Analysis of growth factor signaling in genetically diverse breast cancer lines

 Growth factor signaling is a key determinant of cellular behavior in normal and diseased tissue.
-Here we determined the variance of signaling responses across a panel of breast cancer lines and identified potential molecular underpinnings of these responses.
-We correlated basal receptors levels with ligand responses to derive a simple heuristic that approximates the responsiveness of cells to individual growth factors.
+Here, we determined the variance of signaling responses across a panel of breast cancer lines and identified potential molecular underpinnings of these responses.
+We correlated basal receptor levels with ligand responses to derive a simple heuristic that approximates the responsiveness of cells to individual growth factors.

-- TNBCs are highly responsive to a variety of ligands, while HER2amp cell lines only show muted responses.
+- TNBCs are highly responsive to a variety of ligands, whereas HER2amp cell lines only show muted responses.

 - The responsiveness of individual cell lines can be determined by a simple heuristic.